 Hello.
 I’m Julia Gray.

 With over 20 years of experience under my belt, my award-winning research, writing and arts projects have reached a wide range of industry and academic audiences.
-I have also taught at the University of Toronto, Sheridan College, York University and the University of Guelph.
 I hold a PhD from the University of Toronto.

 Here are a few examples of projects I’ve been lucky enough to work on:

-- Developed opportunities for a wide range of dementia care partners and stakeholders to reduce dementia stigma, including changing practices and policy.
+- Developed opportunities for a wide range of dementia care partners and stakeholders to re-think ‘dementia as tragic’ as part of reducing dementia stigma, including changing practices and policy.
 Aspects of the project included developing a theatre production, a film, workshops, as well as publishing and presenting to engage different types of people.

-- Conducted research and developed a publication about racism, access and belonging for Black students in physiotherapy training programs in Canada
+- Conducted research about racism, access and belonging for Black students in physiotherapy training programs in Canada.

 - Conducted research and led conversations about the value of the arts, recreation and cultural practices in hospital settings, including educational events, publications and presentations.